bcbell/bcbell/README.md

-### Welcome to my GitHub profile 👋 If interested in reviewing my work or please visit [my portfolio](http://www.bybrittanycoleman.com)
+### Welcome to my GitHub profile!👋 If interested in reviewing my work or please visit [my portfolio](http://www.bybrittanycoleman.com).

 ### About Me:
 I am an Atlanta-based Software Engineer.
 In addition, to creating beautiful applications, I also design applications that are functional and user focus.